Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Ashwagandha—This herb, which contains anti-inflammatory properties, may reduce anxiety in individuals.

-Valerian root—extracts form this plant have been shown to reduce anxiety in individuals when taken as a supplement.
+Valerian root—extracts from this plant have been shown to reduce anxiety in individuals when taken as a supplement.

 GABA(Gamma-Aminobutyric Acid) —This neurotransmitter is naturally found in herbs and plants and works by reducing excitability in the neuro network involved with stress and anxiety.
 It further increases delta brain waves associated with relaxation and calm.